AdotDdot/sprox/README.md

 To do
 =====
-  * Allow user to intercept and modify requests on the fly
+  * Allow user to intercept and modify requests on the fly [work in progress]
   * Allow user to modify set timeouts on the fly